Asepmustopa/SmartPlug/README.md

 This project is an IoT Smart Plug designed specifically for remote control of electrical outlets.
 In the development of this project, it was used to control a Hexos fan based on room temperature and humidity conditions.

-This project was developed independently for industrial needs.
-The following are the tools I used:
+This project is an independently developed solution to help industries monitor environmental conditions in specific rooms in real time.
+The following tools and technologies were used in its development:

 - PCB Design using Autodesk EAGLE
 - Component selection